justinneuman-coder/unicornkick-skills/README.md

 ## What's inside

+- `unicornkick-dreamer/` — the soul document.
+Helps you find the dream you can't name yet, shrinks the first step until it's trivial, holds the line at the wall.
+Never picks your dream for you.
 - `unicornkick-writer/` — coaches any long writing project (book, dissertation, article) on the UnicornKick method: real baseline, gradual build, recovery weeks, the Glittery Handcuffs early-stop rule.
 Never ghostwrites.
 - `unicornkick-ultra/` — coaches a runner from their real starting point to a trail or ultra finish: true baseline, 10% builds, recovery weeks, easy miles, the "woah, cowgirl" restraint.
 Never fakes a mile.